SkywardApps/popcorn/docs/dotnet/DotNetTutorialAdvancedProjections.md

 ```

 Suddenly the client no longer has to figure out the employee's full name on their own!
-That'll save them nanoseconds of effort!

-Ok, I have a confession -- the above example is probably better represented as a calculated property on the projection itself:
+The above example is probably better represented as a calculated property on the projection itself:

 ```csharp
 public string FullName { get { return this.FirstName + " " + this.LastName; }
 ```

 Which would have resulted in exactly the same output, but is a bit easier to maintain.
-But it sure did provide a demonstration of adding a translation!
-Don't worry, there are a couple of actually pertinent situations that a translator is directly useful.

 ### Situation 1: Altering incoming data

-Our 'Birthday' output format is a standard ISO datetime, which includes a time -- which doesn't really make sense to track for a birthday (unless we have the
-most obsessive HR department ever).
-We can update the generated output to display *only* the day/month/year part by changing the projection's property to a
+Our 'Birthday' output format is a standard ISO datetime, which includes a time.
+Time doesn't really make sense to track for a birthday, so we'll update the generated output to display *only* the day/month/year part by changing the projection's property to a
 string type, and adding a translation to convert:

 ```csharp